 CALL FOR PAPERS

-AHA 2016 seeks to encompass a broad range of topics and projects that relate to hydrography: i.e. the scientific description and analysis of the physical conditions, boundaries, flow, and related characteristics of the earth’s aquifers, estuaries, lakes, oceans, storages and streams.
+AHA 2018 seeks to explore the impact of extreme events and climate change science on surface and ground water hydrography, particularly as they are reflected in a broad range of activities that affect water and community managers topics and projects that relate to hydrography: i.e. the scientific description and analysis of the physical conditions, boundaries, flow, and related characteristics of the earth’s aquifers, estuaries, lakes, oceans, storages and streams.

 - Deadline for proposal submission

 - mid June 2018

 - Notification of acceptance

 - Monday 30 July 2018